Famous Art Festivals Globally Worth Visiting

 6. Sydney Biennale, Australia

-The Sydney Biennale stands as Australia's top contemporary art event, drawing in artists and art lovers from all over the world.
-This festival, which happens every two years, turns Sydney into a vibrant center for new art ideas, with shows popping up in museums, art galleries, and even outdoor public spots.
+The Sydney Biennale stands as Australia's top contemporary art event.
+It draws in artists and art lovers from all over the world.
+This festival, which happens every two years, turns Sydney into a vibrant center for new art ideas.
+Shows pop up in museums, art galleries, and even outdoor public spots.

 What You'll See: